 Luke broke his collarbone last night, skateboarding over a pavement quake hole in the dark.
 X rays, couple of docs, hospital, the whole toot.
-Back home, Jake's enjoying celebrity status with his mates.
+Back home, Luke's enjoying celebrity status with his mates.
 September 26 at 3.36 am.

 Diane (RSA): Ouch he must be in pain.
 Hope he gets better soon and hope you and Leah are well.
 September 26 at 9.54 am.